Moonbase59/PAWS/README.md

 ### Documentation (How to write your own Adventure)

-Unfortunately, I couldn’t get hold of Roger’s great manuals for the 2.0.3 version.
-Sadly, you’ll have to make with the included manuals of version 1.5, and adapt a little here and there.
-They’re still worth reading, though.
-If anyone knows about or even _has_ the version 2.0.3 manuals, **please let me know!**

 Finally, I got hold of Roger’s great manuals for the 2.0.3 version.
 These are included in the `/docs` folder.
 I also created copies named `… v2.1.doc`, but be warned—these still need reworking (mostly to tell you to use `u"something"` on each and every string literal).

 For completeness, I’ve also included everything I could still find on the Internet within the `/docs` folder, like documentation for v1.3/1.4/1.5 and 2.0.
 For your reference (and because the original license recommends it), I even include the old `PAWS20-Player.zip` that only contains the Windows executables for version 2.0, and `PAWS20-Dev.zip`. _You should never need these, though!_